UniGO: Global Opportunity Program

 When and where will I travel?

 UniGO students will travel to Indonesia, Malaysia or Vietnam.
 Students will nominate a preference and we will endeavour to give you your first or second choice.
-Travel will take place over three weeks between 9 - 29 January 2025.
+Pre-departure Workshops will commence in November 2025.
+Travel will take place over four weeks between 10 January - 7 Februay 2026.

 Key dates